Rachel Cass, Marketing Manager Harvard Bookstore, introduced Lee. Here’s the gist, from his website:

 In this next video clip, Lee talks about his writing process, which in his own words is extremely “geeky.”
 Despite all evidence to the contrary, this video was not sponsored by Moleskine.

 Thank you to Harvard Bookstore for hosting the event, and to Don Lee for an engaging and thought-provoking evening!
-You can find out more about Don Lee on his website, and visit Harvard Bookstore’s website for details on future events.subscribe to Ploughshares?
+You can find out more about Don Lee on his website, and visit Harvard Bookstore’s website for details on future events.Might we be so bold as to suggest that you subscribe to Ploughshares?